gcoladon/flutter-google-sheets-api/README.md

 ## Installation

-1. Create a `configs` folder at the root of the project
+1. Create a `configs` folder in the project's lib directory
 2. Create a `secrets.dart` folder inside it
 3. Add the following:
 ```dart